ntop/ntopng/doc/src/web_gui/help_menu.rst

 Help Menu
 #########

-The help menu shows several entries useful to know ntopng on the current ntopng as well as to find extra information from external sources.
+The help menu shows several entries useful to know more about ntopng as well as to find extra information from external sources.

 .. figure:: ../img/web_gui_home_menu_help.png
   :align: center